SkylarZhao6/EvernoteGuide/_posts/2012-12-27-Install-Web-Clipper.md

 ### Save clip into Evernote

-Once the decision on **Clip format** has been made, you can save your clip into your Evernote notebook by clicking the green **Save clip** button on the top of the Web Clipper list.
+Once the decision on **Clip format** has been made, save the clip into your Evernote notebook by clicking the green **Save clip** button on the top.
 You will be redirected to Evernote main page with the clip.

 <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/saveclip.png?raw=true">

 ### Save clip into certain notebook

-The bottom half section is **Organization** will help you to save the operations on a clip into a certain notebook:
+The **Organization** section will save your operations on the clip into a certain notebook:

 - Select a notebook from **My Notebook**: